 Now that I’m in my 50’s and frankly still not sure if I’m menopausal, I find that I am very aware of every change, tweak, pulsation, twinge and ache in my body.
+My vaginal health has become important in a way it never was before.
 I feel as if I am on the edge of a very large cliff about to drop me into a melee of symptoms which could affect both my mental and physical health.
 And it’s scary.

 I’ve never been a particularly brave person.
 I once tried abseiling at 13 and spent 20 minutes screaming my head off swinging in and out of the arches on the Merthyr Viaduct when I missed my footing.
 Later, I managed to fall off a galloping horse in a Bridgend horse-riding centre and got kicked by the horse as it came back around the ring, almost breaking my arm.

 Canoeing?
 Took chunks out of both my thumbs.
 Hiking?
 Got blisters you could see from space.
 Swimming?
 When I take my glasses off I can’t find the pool and I find the volume so loud that it gives me a tinnitus spike for days.

 Such experiences have left me with a severe dislike of anything ‘outward bound’.

 But, the result of being so physically ‘flaky’ when it comes to organised activity (or indeed sport in general) left me with an awareness of what my body was, and was not capable of.
 And so it is today.

 I watch Caitlin bouncing around and practising her ballet.
 She cartwheels, twists and turns without a thought.
 She can do the splits.
 I don’t think I ever managed a forward roll.

 I envy her confidence and willingness to claim her physical space.
 As women get older, some seem to shrink both literally and figuratively.
 ‘Invisibility’ is one of the key gripes of women struggling to deal with getting older.
 “I’m just not noticed” anymore they say.
 “I can walk down the street and not a single head turns”.